benjamin-kraatz/adaptive_library/README.md

 ```

 Unlike the other widgets, you need to set the AdaptiveState manually right now. (*We're working on this*).

+Show uses a generic parameter that lets you specify the data you want to return.
+> Notice: Using `closeOnPress` with AdaptiveAlertDialogButton, the dialog is dismissed without any parameter.
+To get the result of a dialog, go like the normal way and specify it inside the ActionButtons.

 #### The actions